rticommunity/rticonnextdds-examples/examples/routing_service_file_to_dds_configuration/README.txt

 This example shows how to configure a specific Routing Service Route that will be using
 the input adapter to read lines from a text file and output it to a Shapes Demo application.

-The following files are included:
+The following files are necessary:
-1. fileadapter.dll - A built example of the file adapter library for Windows 32 bit and Visual Studio 2010 (i86Win32VS2010).
+1. [lib]fileadapter.{dll,so,dylib} - A built example of the file adapter.
 2. file_bridge.xml - The Routing Service Route configuration that includes the file adapter (We'll be using the file_to_dds route).
 3. MyShape.txt - An example text file that will be read by the input file adapter.
 4. Routing Service Adapter File to DDS.mp4 - A video clip showing the result (also integrating with Microsoft Excel).